 Painting your home’s exterior is one basic way of maintaining its appearance.
+Compared to interior painting, painting the outside of a house requires a bit more specialist skills.
 A fresh new coat of paint can make a huge difference, which is especially relevant if you are planning to sell your home anytime soon.
 A fine paint job will keep your home looking sharp by giving off a positive impression of the home’s condition, which in turn can increase the value of your property.

 When it comes to actually doing the paint job is a whole different story, especially in this Texas heat.
 It can be very easy to ruin the exterior of your home with a sloppy paint job, which is even easier to do when the temperatures outside are far from ideal.
 The appropriate conditions for painting are easily overlooked, which, if you didn’t already know, is 70°F with a 50% humidity rate.

 Here’s a brief overview of T&Z handyman services’ two cents on what you need to know about painting in the heat.

 Some issues that may come into play when working in horrendously hot conditions are typically linked to humidity.
 For example, stucco gaps and cracks on the surface of your wall can expand, which may result in uneven paint marks.
 Additionally, when the paint dries too fast because of high temperatures, paint bubbles and wrinkles are more likely to occur.

 Not only is the wall exterior affected by the heat, but the painter is also likely to experience high discomfort or dehydration from working directly under the sun for an extended period of time!

 How should exterior painting be performed?